AndreiRoibu/AndreiRoibu.github.io/_portfolio/01-synthara-in-memory-computing.md

 In addition to engineering, at Synthara, I have:
 * Contributed to team execution through lightweight planning and transitioning the small applications team from a Waterfall to a Lean Agile and Kanban methodology.
-* Partnering with seniors to establish and drive the applications roadmap,
+* Partnering with seniors to establish and drive the applications roadmap.
 * Mentoring engineers and interns on technical and non-technical topics.

 ## Result

-I can summarize my contributions to Synthara as follows:
+I can summarise my contributions to Synthara as follows:
 * The automated benchmarking pipeline and emulator allowed us to reduce benchmarking turnaround from weeks to hours, while the workload library grew from just matrix-vector products to 30+ workloads of increasing complexity.